collinstorlie/aquasync/index.md

          ssh HPC

 * When you FIRST connect you'll be presented with a warning 'The authenticity of host can't be established.
-Are you sure you want to continue connecting'
+Are you sure you want to continue connecting?'

 * This is your local computer warning you that you're about to connect to another computer it hasn't connected to before, press 'yes' then ENTER to proceed

 2. Navigate to the '.ssh/' directory using `cd`